Asymptotic half-grid and full-grid minors: Introduction

 \begin{mainresult} Let $G$ be a graph of finite maximum degree whose cycle space is generated by cycles of bounded length.
 If $G$ has a thick end, then the half-grid is an asymptotic minor of $G$. \end{mainresult}

 Note that every graph satisfying the premise of \cref{main:AsymptoticFullGrid,main:DivergingFullGrid} has finite maximum degree as it is \lf\ and \qt.

-Similar as in the proof of \cref{main:AsymptoticFullGrid}, we again construct a single model of the half-grid (see \cref{thm:HalfGrid:BoundedCycles}), which can be turned into a $K$-fat model of the half-grid, for every $K \in \N$, and into a diverging model of the half-grid.
+Similar to the proof of \cref{main:AsymptoticFullGrid}, we again construct a single model of the half-grid (see \cref{thm:HalfGrid:BoundedCycles}), which can be turned into a $K$-fat model of the half-grid, for every $K \in \N$, and into a diverging model of the half-grid.

 \begin{mainresult} Let $G$ be a graph of finite maximum degree whose cycle space is generated by cycles of bounded length.
 If $G$ has a thick end, then the half-grid is a diverging minor of $G$. \end{mainresult}